Purchasing new construction

 If you're exploring newer neighborhoods seeking new construction, having an experienced agent with you is crucial. will help you navigate the myriad of new homes today to make an offer on the one that's perfect for you.

-People that buy new construction in a development aren't happy when the homes that sell after theirs fetch a lesser price.
+Buyers of new construction in a development aren't happy when the homes that sell after theirs fetch a lesser price.
 Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-Realize that just because a house is brand new, it doesn't mean that it is immune from needing repairs.
+Just because a house is brand new, it doesn't mean that it is immune from needing repairs.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

 At BluMar Realty, Inc., I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

-727-647-0449 to begin the search for your new home today.
+727-647-0449 to launch the search for your new home today.